 Whether you like your wildlife fluffy, feathered, or scaled, here are some of the most iconic animals in Alaska to look out for.

-The moose is one of Alaska’s state symbols.
+The moose is one of the state symbols that Alaska is known for.
 This majestic creature is actually the largest member of the deer family.
 A full-grown adult male—identified by its huge antlers—can weigh 1,600 pounds and stand six feet tall.
 Females are smaller, and in early summer, you may spot them with their calves, which have a reddish-brown coat.

 You’ll see moose in Denali National Park, browsing on birch, willow, and aspen.
 They’re relatively common here and considered one of the Big Five, along with caribou, Dall sheep, wolves, and grizzlies.